February 13, Reading 3 – Matthew 28

 They thought death would rid them of this pretender to their man-made thrones.

 C.S.
-Lewis writes of Aslan and the White Witch in a very fitting mirror of the passage today,
+Lewis writes of Aslan and the White Witch in a very fitting homage of the passage today,

 “It means that though the Witch knew the Deep Magic, there is a magic still which she did not know.
 Her knowledge goes back only to the dawn of time.
 But if she could have looked a little further back, into the stillness and the darkness before Time dawned, she would have read there a different incantation.
 She would have known that when a willing victim who had committed no treachery was killed in a traitor’s stead, the Table would crack and Death itself would start working backwards.”